 UMD: A Globally Connected University

-BMGT Exchange: Cass Business School, City University (United Kingdom)
+BMGT Exchange: Bayes Business School (United Kingdom)

 As one of the largest financial centers in the world, there is no better place to study business than the capital of the United Kingdom.
 In addition to the business sectors that make the city exciting, London is a center of the arts, entertainment, fashion, and tourism.
 With enough neighborhoods and sites (Buckingham Palace, Parliament, the London Eye – just to name a few) to keep a visitor busy, students will not want to leave!